By Paul Wright

-The brilliant photographic essay ‘Youth Unemployment’ put together last year by Tish’s daughter Ella and released by Bluecoat press was a highlight of the year for us, so when we heard about a forthcoming publication focusing on Tish’s work in the Elswick area we were very keen to find out more.
+The brilliant photographic essay ‘Youth Unemployment’ put together in 2017 by Tish’s daughter Ella and released by Bluecoat press was a highlight for us, so when we heard about a forthcoming publication focusing on Tish’s work in the Elswick area we were very keen to find out more.

-I got in contact with Ella to find out more about the forthcoming publication titled ‘Elswick Kids’ and the Kickstarter campaign which launches on the 2nd October.
+I got in contact with Ella to find out more about the latest publication titled ‘Elswick Kids’.

 Ella “My mam believed that photography could change lives for the better, but sadly died of a brain aneurysm in 2013 before her dream of a book could be realised.

 In 2017 I ran a Kickstarter campaign in collaboration with Bluecoat Press to publish Tish’s acclaimed photographic essay Youth Unemployment.
 The book was an amazing success, selling out as limited edition hardback within three months.